pdjr-n2k/ROM106/README.md

 # ROM106 - NMEA 2000 relay output module

-**ROM106** is a specialisation of [NOP100](https://github.com/preeve9534/NOP100)
+This module is a specialisation of [NOP100](https://github.com/preeve9534/NOP100) which implements a six channel NMEA 2000 relay output module.

-which implements a six channel NMEA 2000 relay output module.
+**ROM106** presents on the NMEA bus as a switchbank device with Class Code 30 (Electrical Distribution) and Function Code 140 (Load Controller).

-The module presents on the NMEA bus as a switchbank device with Class Code 30 (Electrical Distribution) and Function Code 140 (Load Controller) and reports its status through transmission of PGN 127501 Binary Status Report messages.
+PGN 127501 Binary Status Report messages are broadcast to the host NMEA bus reporting module status to any listeners.

-The module accepts PGN 127502 Switch Bank Control messages as the only means of controlling the state of its relay outputs.
+PGN 127502 Switch Bank Control messages addressed to the module's instance number are accepted and used to set the state of the module's relay outputs.

 The module is powered from the host NMEA bus and has an LEN of 0.5.